samheutmaker/major-a/README.md

 ```

 If the user making the request does not have an authorization token, a 401 Unauthorized will be returned and no further middleware will be executed.

+NOTE: If you are not using majorAnalytics resource tracking, you can skip the next sections

+<a name="optional"></a>

+###mAuth Optional Parameter
+MajorAuth takes an optional boolean parameter, like `mAuth(true)` or `mAuth(false)`.
+This optional value only needs to be included on routes that retreive resources.
+A `true` value will allows users that are not logged in to still access the resource, the analytics for the resource they access are just measured differently.

+For more info about resource tracking, see [Resource Tracking](#trackResources).

 <a name="majorAdmin"></a>
 ##**MajorAdmin**